davidrm-bio/MSc.Thesis-RNA-Editing-and-Development/README.md

 - Databases: Python scripts used to convert to JSON format files from dbSNP (VCF file) and REDIportal database.

-## RNA editing and CVDs
+## RNA editing in the development of cardiomyocytes
-REDItools2 was used to analysed RNA-seq data to study the relationship between RNA editing and cardiovascular diseases (CVDs)
+REDItools2 was used to analysed RNA-seq data to study the involvement of RNA editing in the development of cardiomyocytes

 - Mapping: Bash script used to pre-processed FASTQ files and map to the reference Genome using STAR.
 - PostMapping: Bash scripts used to process BAM files.